moderato-app/talk/README.md

 # Highlighted Features

 - Focus on voice-driven dialogues
-- Broad range of service providers to choose from
+- Broad range of service providers to choose from: ChatGPT, Elevenlabs, Google Text-toSpeech, Whisper and Google Speech-to-Text
 - Modern and stylish user interface
 - Unified, standalone binary

-## How to use
+# How to use

-Prepare a `talk.yaml` file.
+## 1. Prepare a `talk.yaml` file.

 Here is a [simple example](example/talk.simple.example.yaml) utilising ChatGPT, Whisper and
 Elevenlabs:

 ```yaml